Morshu8800/STM32-AHT30-HAL-Library/README.md

 # What about of this library
 This is a very simple library that uses the sequence and commands from the sensor manufacturer's datasheet.

-The example and datasheet are located in the corresponding folders.
+The example and library files are located in "source" folder.
 #